leopoldo-1/gifExpertApp/README.md

 # GifExpertApp

-This is my reposotory to  the project GifExpertapp from React
+This is my reposotory to  the project GifExpertapp from React.
+Test made it with "Jest and Testing library"